 Loved by sybarites and puritans alike for its dramatic scenery, Langebaan is peppered with boatloads of fun.

-The only Hobie Cat Sailing School in South Africa, run by Shannon du Plessis, Colin Whitehead and Jaco du Plessis, is based right here in Langebaan.
+The only Hobie Cat Sailing School in South Africa, run by Shannon du Plessis, Colin Whitehead and Jaco du Plessis, is based right here in Langebaan on the wonderful West Coast.
 So, adventurers should queue up to discover the rush of this sport in high-performance catamarans.

 Like it daring?
 Sail away suspended in a trapeze harness from a cable attached to the high point of the sailing mast and brace yourself parallel to the ocean to provide counter-balance to the wind in the sails.
 Wind patterns on Langebaan Lagoon pump winds of up to 60 km/h through the sails, adding to the exhilaration.